henophilia/henophilia.org/content/index.md

 The key is to be **open to discussion** with the goal of finding consent.
 After all, the least thing that you and the other person can do is to create a situation in which the survivor won't regret surviving.
 Maybe there are circumstances where one of the loved ones wants to gift their life to the other.
 So the loved ones can either die together, or they engage in  discussion to figure out a solution.
 Of course it's totally up to them according to which criteria they want to decide.
 No external "rules" would make sense here, because it should be a decision made entirely consensually only the participants.

 The core point is thus the **openness** to discussion itself.
 Most importantly, for both participants to go into this discussion knowing that "Assuming that we are both genuinely fine with such a decision, I would be open to giving up my life for you".
 This is the ultimate type of consent someone could give, where they become the judge over their own life, coming from a place of genuine love and care.
 Acting in this way, i.e. neither dogmatically keeping nor dogmatically rejecting your own life, but instead trying to find a synergy even here, can be seen as a type of [henosis](https://en.wikipedia.org/wiki/Henosis), the boundary between the One that's conceivable by human thought and the One that cannot be thought of anymore.
-## Implications
+## Related concepts and implications
-From the ideas stated so far, what are the similarities and differences between henophilia and other world views?
+From the ideas stated so far, which existing views are related to the idea of henophilia?

 First and foremost, henophilia always implies [religious pluralism](https://en.wikipedia.org/wiki/Religious_pluralism) in the sense of the deep conviction of pantheism and non-dualism, namely "there is **not only one truth**".
-[Religious exclusivism](https://en.wikipedia.org/wiki/Religious_exclusivism), i.e. the belief that there is only "one true faith", "one true set of tenets" or eventually "one true god" etc. must be overcome.
+Exclusivism ([religious exclusivism](https://en.wikipedia.org/wiki/Religious_exclusivism), but also other dogmas like [Cartesian dualism](https://en.wikipedia.org/wiki/Mind%E2%80%93body_dualism#Substance_or_Cartesian_dualism)), i.e. the belief that there is only "one truth which shall rule them all" or "one true set of tenets" must be overcome.
+Henophilia does not claim to state any truths, instead it merely expresses the "meta-truth" of "there can be multiple truths" and giving up the notion of truth as unchanging and immutable.
+Related terms are [henotheism](https://en.wikipedia.org/wiki/Henotheism), [kathenotheism](https://en.wikipedia.org/wiki/Kathenotheism) and [monolatry](https://en.wikipedia.org/wiki/Monolatry).

-Importantly, despite this stance, henophilia is not "against" religious exclusivists in the sense of seeing them as enemies to be "fought against" in any way.
-No [idée fixe](https://en.wikipedia.org/wiki/Id%C3%A9e_fixe_(psychology)) should be used to justify destructive conflict.
+Despite this stance, henophilia is not "against" religious exclusivists or monotheists in the sense of seeing them as enemies to be "fought against" in any way.
+No [idée fixe](https://en.wikipedia.org/wiki/Id%C3%A9e_fixe_(psychology)) should be used to justify destructive conflict, neither henophilia itself, nor any other world view.
 Instead, many such outbursts of violence in any form, especially based on spiritual, political or religious grounds, can be seen as either trauma responses or learned behavior.
-To heal, both require compassion and empathy from those that don't see religious exclusivism as a threat anymore.
+To heal, both require compassion and empathy from those that don't see ideological exclusivism as a threat anymore.

-Henophilia encourages those for whom "god is dead" (atheists) to not equate this sentiment with the rejection of all practices which are normally considered religious or spiritual.
-After all, while some of the current world views have many issues (e.g. wars, power centralization, control, dogmatism, intolerance, manipulation), they can also have positive effects on people's lives (e.g. community, belonging, ethical guidance, hope, routines, support in grief).
-The aim is to iteratively develop new and adjust existing societal structures and tenets through strategic, consensual, wisdom-based tweaks which **foster the psychologically positive effects of beliefs** and **discontinue the propagation of their negative effects**.
+Henophilia encourages those for whom "god is dead" (atheists) to not equate this sentiment with the categorical rejection of all practices which are normally considered religious or spiritual.
+After all, while some of the current world views result in many issues (e.g. wars, power centralization, control, dogmatism, intolerance, manipulation), they can also have positive effects on people's lives (e.g. community, belonging, ethical guidance, hope, routines, support in grief).
+The aim of henophilic projects is to iteratively develop new and adjust existing societal structures and tenets through strategic, consensual, wisdom-based, structural tweaks which **foster the socio-psychologically positive effects of beliefs** (with "positive" in regards to subjective pleasure as defined above) and **discontinue the propagation of their negative effects**.
 Through the One, all beliefs, religions, philosophies, world views etc. can be seen and can see themselves as striving to **unify** humanity with itself and with nature instead of dividing it further.
 Henophilia is thus also related to [eclecticism](https://en.wikipedia.org/wiki/Eclecticism) and [syncretism](https://en.wikipedia.org/wiki/Syncretism).

 Henophilia cannot have "leaders", "prophets" or any other people making statements which would have more "authority" than others or which would even claim to be legitimized by any external divinity, as divinity is not seen as external anyway.
-The path towards flourishing (striving towards love, trusting in the self) is always individual, and in combination with the ability to conceive a [theory of mind](https://en.wikipedia.org/wiki/Theory_of_mind), it can spread [autopoietically](https://en.wikipedia.org/wiki/Autopoiesis).
+The path towards flourishing (striving towards love, trusting in the self) is always individual, and in combination with the ability to conceive a [theory of mind](https://en.wikipedia.org/wiki/Theory_of_mind) implying empathy, it can spread [autopoietically](https://en.wikipedia.org/wiki/Autopoiesis).
 Of course there can be more concrete groups of individuals where a certain hierarchy and distribution of roles might simply be useful, trust-enhancing and productive.
 But henophilia overall is decentralized and without large-scale power hierarchies by definition.

+This also means that no one can be "convinced" of henophilia.
+The conviction that striving for unity in diversity and thus flourishing must always come from within.
+At the same time, it is certainly possible to build spaces which radiate this kind of unity in a pragmatic, transparent way.
+People can only convince themselves of henophilia once they **feel** that it is possible.
+And those that already have this privilege can direct a self-chosen (!) share of their energy towards simply acting according to this feeling.

 Henophilia is fundamentally [humanist](https://en.wikipedia.org/wiki/Humanism), but not in an [anthropocentric](https://en.wikipedia.org/wiki/Anthropocentrism) sense, but instead embracing the unity of humanity and the nature it lives in.
 A closely related term is [ecohumanism](https://ecohumanism.co.uk/joe/ecohumanism).